AtlassianPS/ConfluencePS/docs/en-US/Set-Page.md

 schema: 2.0.0
 ---

-# New-ConfluencePage
+# Set-Page

 ## SYNOPSIS
-Create a new page in your Confluence instance.
+Edit an existing Confluence page.

 ## SYNTAX

 ### byParameters (Default)
 ```
-New-ConfluencePage -apiURi <Uri> -Credential <PSCredential> -Title <String> [-ParentID <Int32>]
+Set-Page -apiURi <Uri> -Credential <PSCredential> -PageID <Int32> [-Title <String>] [-Body <String>]
- [-Parent <Page>] [-SpaceKey <String>] [-Space <Space>] [-Body <String>] [-Convert] [-WhatIf] [-Confirm]
+ [-Convert] [-ParentID <Int32>] [-Parent <Page>] [-WhatIf] [-Confirm]
 ```

 ### byObject
 ```
-New-ConfluencePage -apiURi <Uri> -Credential <PSCredential> -InputObject <Page> [-WhatIf] [-Confirm]
+Set-Page -apiURi <Uri> -Credential <PSCredential> -InputObject <Page> [-WhatIf] [-Confirm]
 ```

 ## DESCRIPTION
-Create a new page in Confluence.
-Optionally include content in -Body.
+For existing page(s): Edit page content, page title, and/or change parent page.
-Content needs to be in "Confluence storage format;" see also -Convert.
+Content needs to be in "Confluence storage format."
+Use -Convert if not preconditioned.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-New-ConfluencePage -Title 'Test New Page' -ParentID 123456 -Body 'Hello world' -Convert -WhatIf
+Get-Page -Title 'My First Page' -Expand | Set-Page -Body 'Hello World!' -Convert
 ```

-Creates a new page as a child member of existing page 123456 with one line of page text.
-The Body defined is converted to Storage fromat by the "-Convert" parameter
+Probably the easiest edit method, overwriting contents with a short sentence.
+Use Get-Page -Expand to pipe in PageID & CurrentVersion.
+(See "Get-Help Get-Page -Examples" for help with -Expand and \>100 pages.)
+-Convert molds the sentence into a format Confluence will accept.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-New-ConfluencePage -Title "Luke Skywalker" -Parent (Get-ConfluencePage -title "Darth Vader" -SpaceKey "STARWARS")
+Get-Page -Title 'Lew Alcindor' -Limit 100 -Expand | Set-Page -Title 'Kareem Abdul-Jabbar' -Verbose
 ```

-Creates a new page with an empty body as a child page of the "Parent Page" in the "space" page.
+Change the page's name.
+Body remains the same, via piping the existing contents.
+Verbose flag active for additional screen output.

 ### -------------------------- EXAMPLE 3 --------------------------
 ```
-[ConfluencePS.Page]@{Title="My Title";Space=[ConfluencePS.Space]@{Key="ABC"}} | New-ConfluencePage -ApiURi "https://myserver.com/wiki" -Credential $cred
+Get-Page -SpaceKey MATRIX | Set-Page -Body 'Agent Smith' -Convert -WhatIf
 ```

-Creates a new page "My Title" in the space "ABC" with an empty body.
+Overwrites the contents of all pages in the MATRIX space.
+WhatIf flag tells you how many pages would have been affected.

 ## PARAMETERS